National Council for Reconciliation

 What's happening?

-The Government of Canada announced in Budget 2019 that a total of $126.5 million was allocated to support the establishment of the National Council for Reconciliation.
-This includes $1.5 million to support the first year of the council's operations.
+The Government of Canada announced $126.5 million in Budget 2019 to support the establishment and operation of the National Council for Reconciliation.
+This includes $125 million for an endowment and $1.5 million to support the first year of the National Council's operations.

 Next steps